AndersBjerregaard/happy-town/README.md

 The command above, after a file changes, will execute `cargo check`, if that succeeds, it will run `cargo test`, and finally if that also succeeds `cargo run`.

+It might be worth including the flag: `--watch-when-idle`.
+To Ignore events emitted while the commands run.

+Additionally, you can include the option: `-i, --ignore <pattern>...`.
+To Ignore a glob/gitignore-style pattern of files.

 #### Code Coverage

 `cargo tarpaulin` can compute code coverage for the application code, ignoring test functions.